Skip to main content

 3. Default Deny is Your Friend

 Block everything by default, then explicitly allow what's needed.
-It's harder to setup but infinitely more secure.
+It's harder to setup but more secure.
+I spent 3 hours debugging why HomeKit wasn't working until I realized default-deny was blocking mDNS.

 4. Test Your Segmentation Regularly